Bonanza’s Hoss With The Three Stooges

 Most Overused Songs in Movies

-MSN Entertainment put together this short entertaining look at the five most overused songs in movies.
-Check out “Geeking Out On…The Most Overused Songs in Movies.”
+MSN Entertainment put together this short entertaining look at the five most overused songs in movies, entitled “Geeking Out On…The Most Overused Songs in Movies.”
+Check it out.

 In case you do not have the three minutes to watch the video, the songs are “Hallelujah,” “Bad to the Bone,” “Born to Be Wild,” “Let’s Get it On,” and “Somewhere Over the Rainbow.”
 It does not seem to be a scientific survey, but those songs are good picks.